 Westminster, MD 21157

 Complete your day with a visit to the Historical Society of Carroll County.
 The Society offers a taste of small city life in the 1800s in counterpoint to the agricultural life portrayed at the Farm Museum.
 The Historical Society campus encompasses three contiguous historic buildings on East Main Street in Westminster.
-The Sherman-Fisher-Shellman House at 206 East Main in Westminster is furnished to interpret the lives of the first owner, Jacob Sherman, and his family who lived in the house from 1807-1842.
-Behind the 1807 historic home is an inviting lawn and gardens.
+The Sherman-Fisher-Shellman House at 206 East Main is furnished to interpret the lives of the first owner, Jacob Sherman, and his family who lived in the house from 1807-1842.
+Behind the 1807 historic home is the Shipley Memorial Garden featuring plants found in Carroll County in the early 19th century and specialty gardens including a four-square vegetable garden and herb and dye gardens.
 Costumed interpreters are on hand to guide your group through the house.
 The tour is appropriate for young people as well as for adults.

 2 Park Avenue

 Mount Airy, MD

 The museum collection includes many pictures, old newspapers and newspaper clippings, books, clothing, home furnishings, business items, signs, tools and items distinctive to the town of Mount Airy.
 Opens mid April from 10:00AM to 4:00PM for the season and will continue to be open each Friday and Saturday from 12:00PM to 4:00 PM.
 Museum will be closed for the winter from December through March.